This week’s post appears early due to special circumstances. I’ve just received this letter from the Seasteading Institute:

 I.e.: one of the 25 most influential people in the world decided to take his ball and go home.

-I confess that when I wrote “Romer to Cromer,” I had no evidence that Professor Romer was a faggot, a seducer of young women, or an asshole.
-I still have no evidence that he is a faggot, or a seducer of young women.
+I confess that when I wrote “Romer to Cromer,” I had no evidence that Professor Romer was a maggot, a seducer of young women, or an asshole.
+I still have no evidence that he is a maggot, or a seducer of young women.
 Indeed, both these propositions strike me as quite unlikely; their conjunction is of course incredible.
 Moreover, the resolution on his TED video is wholly insufficient for me to appraise his eyeglasses, a task for which I am anyway untrained.
 They may well have set him back only a few benjamins.
 Accordingly, I apologize to Professor Romer, and to anyone else who took these baseless, unfounded accusations seriously.

 My conviction of Professor Romer’s intellectual dishonesty—for condemning colonialism in one breath, and trying to take credit for reinventing it in the next—was sincere, and remains intact.
 Let me clarify this charge for a moment.
 It is personal in one sense, impersonal in another.